omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

   to an image file.
 Popular raster and vector formats are accepted, including PNG, JPG, SVG, GIF, TIFF, etc.

-- Finally, the :guilabel:`Export Chart` option opens the common image/data exporting dialog (see section :ref:`ana-batch-export`) for this chart only.
+- Finally, the :guilabel:`Export Chart` option opens the combined image/data exporting dialog (see section :ref:`ana-batch-export`) for this chart only.
 This option relies on the chart script for doing the actual exporting.
-(It runs the chart script  in the background, asking it to perform the export.)

 .. _ana-batch-export:

 Batch Export
 ^^^^^^^^^^^^

-When exporting multiple charts, or when selecting the :guilabel:`Export Chart` option for a single chart, a common export dialog is opened.
+When exporting multiple charts or when selecting the :guilabel:`Export Chart` option for a single chart, a common export dialog is opened.

 .. figure:: pictures/ANF-ExportCharts.png